vadim-v/react-native-sqlite-storage/README.md

 # react-native-sqlite-storage
-SQLite3 Native Plugin for React Native for both Android (Classic and Native), iOS and Windows
+SQLite3 Native Plugin for React Native for both Android (Classic and Native), iOS

 Foundation of this library is based on Chris Brody's Cordova SQLite plugin.